-Welcome to our beginner’s guide to estate sale planning.
-If you are considering hosting an estate sale, you are likely in the process of dealing with the loss of a loved one, downsizing, or, less commonly, simply looking to declutter.
+If you are considering hosting an estate sale, you are likely dealing with losing a loved one, downsizing, or, less commonly, simply looking to declutter.
 While an estate sale (and all that comes with it) can seem overwhelming initially, it can also be a great way to sell your loved one’s possessions and clear out space.

-In this guide, we will provide an overview of the estate sale process, including how to choose a professional estate sale company—or host the sale yourself.
-Whether you are new to estate sales or have some experience, we hope this article will provide you with the basic advice you need to make the most of your estate sale.
+This guide will provide an overview of the estate sale process, including how to choose a professional estate sale company—or host the sale yourself.
+Whether you are new to estate sales or have some experience, we hope this article will provide the essential advice to make the most of your estate sale.

 What Is an Estate Sale?